General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Existence of The Pure Radiation FLRW--TOV Shock Wave

 \subsection{Existence Theorem}

-In Section \ref{Section3}, the Friedmann-static pure radiation shock wave is constructed numerically.
-Now with Lemma \ref{L5} in place, we are in a position to provide a rigorous proof of this construction. \begin{theorem} There exists an $a > 1$ such that FLRW$(0,\frac{1}{3},a)$ can be matched to TOV$(\frac{1}{3})$ to form a pure radiation general relativistic shock wave that satisfies the Lax characteristic conditions. \end{theorem}
+In Section \ref{Section3}, the pure radiation shock wave is constructed numerically, with the acceleration parameter approximated by $a\approx2.58$.
+Now with Lemma \ref{L5} in place, we are in a position to provide a rigorous existence proof for this shock wave, which constitutes the main result of this paper. \begin{theorem} There exists an $a>1$ such that FLRW$(\frac{1}{3},a)$ can be matched to TOV$(\frac{1}{3})$ to form a pure radiation general relativistic shock wave that satisfies the Lax characteristic conditions. \end{theorem}